Language selection

 We encourage you to follow traditional channels to make a media request, or seek additional information on an ongoing investigation.

 If you believe you have a complaint under either the Privacy Act or the Personal Information Protection and Electronic Documents Act, you can either submit your complaint to the OPC in writing or online.
-Additional information on submitting complaints is available here.
+For additional information on submitting complaints, consult the page File a formal privacy complaint.

-Please note: The Office of the Privacy Commissioner does not process complaints via e-mail or Twitter.
+Please note: The Office of the Privacy Commissioner does not process complaints via e-mail or X (Twitter).

 Ongoing investigations